Code-Institute-Submissions/MileStoneProject3-ParkTavernWines/README.md

 * First and foremost my little sister(best friend) for helping with the logo.
 * My mentor Maranatha- Generally just giving me the go to attidude I need.
 * My amazing man in my life, pushing me through to the last minute to get this done.
 Thanks Jak! x
+* The Park Tavern for allowing me to use all media and ofcourse employing me :)